 If established, the market for our common stock may be characterized by significant price volatility when compared to seasoned issuers, and we expect that our share price will be more volatile than a seasoned issuer for the indefinite future.
+In addition, there is no assurance that the price of our common stock will not be volatile.
 In the past, plaintiffs have often initiated securities class action litigation against a company following periods of volatility in the market price of its securities.
 We may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs and liabilities and could divert management's attention and resources.